uwspstar/FullStack/Linux/readme.md

 Section 7: Miscellanea
 Section 8: System Administration tools and Daemons
 ```
+- man -k  // serach manual
 ```
 - man -k which
 - which -a cal date echo
 ```
 - anything in [...] is option
 - anything in <...> is mandatory
+- anything with "|" is OR option

 ### VirtualBox
 - Download VirtualBox on Mac